Hello, my name is Leah Erb.

 It is imperative that a high level of data integrity be maintained, even when it is inconvenient: while it’s being gathered, when it’s interpreted, and at every step in between.

 With decades experience as a database manager (DBA) and programmer, I’ve witnessed how data is handled, how easy it is for data to be manipulated and made insecure.

-As a data science student, I am striving to learn how to help ensure the highest level data integrity so applications and decision-making can be made reliable for the good of the world.
+As a data engineering student, I am striving to learn how to help ensure the highest level data integrity and accessibility, so applications and decision-making can be made reliable for the good of the world.

 About this Blog

-With this blog, I’m dropping breadcrumbs as I study Data Science (as well including Data Engineering and Analysis), and posting quick-reference tidbits of techie stuff along the way.
+With this blog, I’m dropping breadcrumbs as I study Data Engineering, and posting quick-reference tidbits of techie stuff along the way.

 The dog logo at the top of this blog is a nod to my time as a dog blogger.

-My professional background includes 25-ish years as an Oracle/MySQL DBA/programmer, 4-ish years as an freelance website designer/developer, and one year of sabbatical working as a trained investigator.
+My professional background includes 25-ish years as an Oracle/MySQL DBA/programmer, 4-ish years as a freelance website designer/developer, and one year sabbatical working as a trained public investigator.